 How to keep bones healthy

 The first thing to remember is: it's not all about calcium.
-This important mineral is a team player when it comes to bone health.
-Vitamin D, vitamin K, protein and potassium are also important - so make sure you eat a varied diet and that includes plenty of whole plant foods - and get some physical activity too.
+This important mineral is a team player when it comes to bone health, and you can learn more about it on our Calcium page.
+For bone health, vitamin D, vitamin K, protein and potassium are also important - so make sure you eat a varied diet and that includes plenty of whole plant foods - and get some physical activity too.

 Calcium can be obtained from: